starlightrobotics/arcane-manual/README.md

-# ARCANE: AI Role-playing Chatbots And Novel Entities
+# ARCANE Manual: AI Role-playing Chatbots And Novel Entities
 #### Awesome Role-playing Censored and Uncensored models and chatbots
 *by Starlight Robotics*